mbenke/zpf2020/Slides/11Par/11par.md

   SPARKS: 0 (0 converted, 0 overflowed, 0 dud, 0 GC'd, 0 fizzled)

   Total   time   16.84s  (  4.09s elapsed)
-  Productivity  51.8% of total user, 213.1% of total elapsed
 ~~~~

 Our program works slower - we unnecessarily start N-1 additional threads that only get in the way.